 The French-accented Restaurant Hubert, which opened in 2016 around the corner from Frankie’s in the heart of Sydney’s financial district, was Swillhouse’s first food-led venue – albeit a food-led venue with three bars, live music and a world-class wine list.

-In 2018 Jason Scott decided to fulfil his dream of opening a venue in New York City, leaving Swillhouse on amicable terms to open Peppi’s Cellar and Gran Tivoli in Manhattan.
+In 2018 Jason Scott decided to fulfill his dream of opening a venue in New York City, leaving Swillhouse on amicable terms to open Peppi’s Cellar and Gran Tivoli in Manhattan.
 Back home in Sydney, that same year saw the arrival of Alberto’s Lounge, the Italian sibling to Restaurant Hubert, opened on a back street of the central business district.
+Swillhouse’s latest venture, Le Foote, opened its doors in The Rocks in 2023.

 “We knew that good bars existed and were operated by regular people like us,” says Forte.
 “Our goal was to open a bar that we could both work in for the rest of our lives.
 The last thing we imagined was owning restaurants, bars, live music venues and having a team of 200 staff.”